NamReact/deliveroo/README.md

 ## Inspiration

-Design and functionalities of this project are inspired based on [official deliveroo website](https://deliveroo.fr/fr/).
+Design and functionalities of this project are based on [official deliveroo website](https://deliveroo.fr/fr/).